United Democratic Party (Belize)

-The United Democratic Party (UDP) is one of the two major political parties in Belize.
-It is currently the main opposition party, having lost the 2020 Belizean general election, after previously holding the government across three prior terms.
-Founded as a centre-right conservative party, the UDP is led by Shyne Barrow.
+The United Democratic Party (Spanish: Partido Democrático Unido; abbreviated UDP) is one of the two major political parties in Belize.
+It is currently the main opposition party, having lost the 2025 Belizean general election, after previously holding the government across three prior terms.
+Founded as a centre-right conservative party, the UDP is led by Interim Leader Hugo Patt, though his position is contested by Tracy Taegar-Panton, who is already sworn in as leader of the opposition.

-Founding
+History

+Foundation and early history

-In 1973 political opposition in Belize was weak and the ruling People's United Party (PUP) had never lost a legislative election since its foundation.
+In 1973, political opposition in Belize was weak and the ruling People's United Party (PUP) had never lost a legislative election since its foundation.
 The main opposition parties, the National Independence Party and the People's Development Movement met together with a new Liberal Party to consider forming an alliance to fight the PUP.
 The resulting merger formed the United Democratic Party on 27 September 1973.
 Controversially, a significant portion of the United Black Association for Development also voted to join the UDP upon foundation.